-Our budget for Fiscal Year 2016 (July 2015–July 2016) will continue investment in expanding service, improving system reliability and adding 77 new buses to the fleet.
-The FY2016 budget priorities also include completing construction and safety certification for the MAX Orange Line that opens September 12, 2015 between Downtown Portland and north Clackamas County.
+Our approved budget for Fiscal Year 2017 (July 2016–July 2017) continues investment in expanding bus service, improving MAX system reliability and adding 50 new buses to the fleet.
+The FY2017 budget priorities also include $11.6 million to improve MAX tracks, switches and signals.

 More new buses

-- Complete infrastructure work for the electronic fare system that will launch in 2017.
+- Complete infrastructure work and begin early testing for the electronic fare system Hop Fastpass™ that will launch in 2017.

-- We're in Year 2 of a multi-year program to replace analog Closed Circuit Television (CCTV) equipment on older buses and MAX trains.
+- We're in the third year of a five-year program to replace analog Closed Circuit Television (CCTV) equipment on older buses and MAX trains.
 Newer vehicles are already equipped with digital technology.

-- Annual operator recertification continues with the fifth year of training for every bus operator.
+- Annual operator recertification continues with the sixth consecutive year of training for every bus operator.

-- For the third time in 6 years, non-union employees will see up to a 3 percent wage increase based on performance and overall compensation.
-Union employees will receive a 3 percent wage increase that was negotiated in the latest contract.
+For the fourth time in nearly seven years, non-union employees will see up to a 3 percent wage increase based on performance and overall compensation.
+There is no union wage increase included in the approved budget.
+Union employees received a 3 percent wage increase in FY2015 and FY2016 that was negotiated in the latest contract.
 The budget allows for these adjustments.